Chopper Pumps for Sewage and Wastewater

 EDDY Chopper Pump

-The EDDY Chopper pump is designed to easily process tough, fibrous solids commonly found in wastewater and sewage treatment applications.
-Preventing large solids from passing downstream at the start of the process greatly helps to prevent maintenance problems down the line, ensuring less maintenance and more production.
+The EDDY Chopper Pump is innovatively designed with an impeller to efficiently process rigid, fibrous materials commonly found in wastewater and sewage treatment applications.
+Preventing large solids from passing downstream at the start of the process dramatically helps avoid maintenance problems at the sludge tanks, ensuring less maintenance and optimal operation.

-Dealing with a clogged pump or pipeline is never fun.
-Clogged pipelines halt production, inevitably leading to constant costly maintenance if not resolved.
-Additionally, when the blockages involve sewage and other forms of hazardous waste, routine cleaning chores can become a health hazard to the company’s personnel.
-Keeping sewage pump stations and treatment plants running smoothly not only saves money, but it also results in higher job satisfaction among the pump operators and maintenance teams.
+Dealing with a clogged pipeline or such an environment is never fun.
+If clogged material is not cleared, clogged pipelines halt operation and production, leading to constant, costly maintenance.
+Additionally, routine cleaning chores and pumping can become a health hazard to the company’s personnel when the blockages involve sewage and other hazardous waste.
+Keeping sewage pump stations and treatment plants running smoothly saves money and increases job satisfaction among the chopper pump operators and maintenance teams.

 We Pump Solids